momotot/D2R-Py-Launcher/README.md

 ## Features

-- Termination of specific processes through the GUI.
 - Launch multiple D2R clients.
 - Automatic joining for leechers to your main characters game.
 Two seperate methods to choose from.
+- Automatic BO (Battle Order) at River of Flames waypoint (Start from act1 or act4).
+- Option to active overlay to monitor in-game time.
+- Option to present known patterns in an overlay based on current area via tesseract OCR.
+- Tracker of current and next TZ through d2emu.com.
 - Console log for monitoring.
 - Legacy settings option.
 - Window resizing option.
-- Option to active overlay to monitor in-game time.
-- Option to present known patterns in an overlay based on current area via tesseract OCR.
-- Tracker of current and next TZ through d2emu.com.
+- Termination of specific processes through the GUI.

 ## Requirements